yiqingzhu007/NLP_Project_Cinematic_Gender_Representation/README.md

 ### 4_analysis.ipynb (Python)
 In this Jupyter Notebook, I did some preliminary analysis including generating the two plots required in the SemiFinal Challenge.

+## Preliminary Results
+The preliminary analysis I have conducted suggests that in the past decade, the male roles in American cinema were substantively emasculated while the female roles were increasingly feminized.